wonc288/CWE/README.md

 # CWE

-This repositiry is designed to help and keep records of practice material and problems to practice for the CWE screener and interview process
+This repository is designed to help and keep records of practice material and problems to practice for the CWE screener and interview process

-#Sections
+Sections
   - C programming
   - Reverse Engineering
   - Binary Exploitation